salamaEnigma/lehttp_overrides_updated/README.md

 This works if you are using **ISRG Root X1** certificate path by adding **ISRG Root X1** CA to certificate store.

-This is harmless on Android > 7.1.1 because the system already has it.

 An optional parameter of the constructor `allowExpiredDSTX3` (defaults: false) allows to accept as valid the **DST Root CA X3** expired certificate.